Collaborative Propagation on Multiple Instance Graphs for 3D Instance Segmentation with Single-point Supervision: Conclusion

 \section{Conclusion}

 In this paper, we propose a novel weakly supervised method for 3D instance segmentation on point clouds.
-With significantly fewer annotations, our network uses a self-attention module to propagate semantic feature and a random walk based algorithm with cross-graph competition to generate qualitative pseudo labels.
+With significantly fewer annotations, our network uses a self-attention module to propagate semantic features and a random walk based algorithm with cross-graph competition to generate high-quality pseudo labels.
 Comprehensive experiments show that our method achieves solid improvements on performance.
+The limitations of our method are discussed in the supplementary material.